natalieagus/50005/docs/Problem Set/05-deadlock.md

 ### Background

-A **deadlock prevention strategy** often taught in operating systems is the **Ostrich Algorithm**, which simply ignores the problem (what a wonderful strategy!).
+A **deadlock prevention strategy** often taught in operating systems is the **Ostrich Algorithm**, which <span class="orange-bold">simply ignores</span> the problem (what a wonderful strategy!).
 The idea is that if deadlocks are *rare*, it may not be worth the overhead of avoiding or detecting them.
 This approach is named after the ostrich's supposed habit of "burying its head in the sand" when facing danger.

 In practice, many general-purpose operating systems adopt this strategy for certain types of locks or resources.
 The assumption is that users or programs will avoid mistakes, or that occasional restarts are acceptable.